carbon-language/carbon-lang/docs/design/generics/terminology.md

 With templates, specialization is powerful because it can observe arbitrarily precise information about the concrete type.
-In C++, this can be used to bypass instantiation by creating fully specialized versions that are no longer dependent in any way and are simply selected when the parameters match.
+In C++, this can be used to bypass instantiation by creating fully specialized versions that are no longer dependent in any way and are simply selected when the arguments match.

 With generics, this could potentially be used to select between different implementations and potentially interfaces of the generic code.
 However, it can